 When we help people prepare for crisis communications we offer them a choice: their world, or ours.
 Alice Bainbridge contrasts the hyper-real option of simulated broadcast reports against the Bladonmore fictional testbed of Alcovia

 The environment created by a crisis is different to business as usual: it is fast-paced, complex and uncertain.
-Crisis simulations can be used as effective means of teaching or testing decision-making, strategic thinking and communication skills in a safe and secure environment.
+Crisis simulations can be used as effective means of teaching or testing decision-making, strategic thinking and communication skills in a realistic, but de-risked environment.